aroberge/reeborg-world-creation/following-a-path.md

     del _desired_turns[0]
 ```

+I encourage you to try it and see by yourself how it works ... and how complicated the code has become.

 ## A better solution

 With the above version, students can still "cheat" by using `_old_move` or `_old_turn_left`.in their program.
 Also, if they do `help(move)`, they will get the wrong information \[this could easily be corrected, but it is one more detail to take care of\].

 Given that the students have access to all the code running in their browser, programming tasks in Reeborg's World should normally only be assigned as learning exercises and not in exam situations.
-Nonetheless, it is possible to write code that prevents such cheating from taking place, and avoid having to repeat some tedious code.
+Nonetheless, it is possible to write code that prevents such cheating from taking place[^1], and avoid having to repeat some tedious code.
 This is done by using the **decorator pattern**.
 If you are not familiar with it, I encourage you to read the appendix **Closures and the decorator pattern**.
 Here's the final proposed solution:

 ```py
 # This code would be in the Pre editor